vivek-bala/reports/report-jan-31-2018.md

         * Release of 0.6 in Feb 3rd week
         * Termination issue #199 and testing critical issue for the release
         * Other issues are straight-forward
 * Deadline:
-    * Planned for week of Feb 19
+    * Release planned for week of Feb 19

 ### Other